CJCL: History

 In January 2011, CJCL became known as Sportsnet Radio The Fan 590, the move coming as part of a co-branding initiative with its television counterpart Sportsnet, amid indications that rival TSN was preparing to launch a competing sports radio station, TSN Radio 1050.
-The station's on air identity was then changed to Sportsnet 590 The Fan in October 2011.
+The station's on-air identity was then changed to Sportsnet 590 The Fan in October 2011.

-The station also supports sports news updates for all-news radio CFTR.
+The station also provides sports news updates for its sister station, all-news radio CFTR.

 Live sports

 CJCL is the flagship station for the following teams' radio broadcasts: